 Malin to Mizen Cycle

-The IASE (Irish Association of Supported Employment) Trail Blazers embarked on a great Malin to Mizen Cycle Challenge in late March / early April 2008.
+The IASE (Irish Association of Supported Employment) Trail Blazers embarked on a great Mailin to Mizen Cycle Challenge last week.

 This 5 day challenge to cycle 444 miles from Malin Head, Co Donegal - the most northerly point of Ireland - to Mizen Head, Co Cork - the most southerly point of Ireland – commenced on Sunday March 30.